 - 18% of the population is over the age of 60 – the oldest in Latin America

-- ‘La doble moral’ – Population, especially youth greatly affected by growing cynicism and moral vacuum, leading to spreading prostitution, corruption, and black marketeering
+- ‘La doble moral’ – Population, especially youth greatly affected by growing cynicism and moral vacuum, leading to the spread of prostitution, corruption, and black marketeering

 Presbyterian History of Engagement